Direct Telemetry Access: Implementation

 \boldskipper \textbf{Append} has its logic split between ingress and egress, where ingress is responsible for building batches, and egress tracks per-list memory pointers.
 Batching of size $B$ is achieved by storing $B-1$ incoming list entries into SRAM using per-list registers.
 Every $Bth$ packet in a list will read all stored items, and bring these to the egress pipeline where they are sent as a single RDMA Write packet.
-Lists are implemented as ring-buffers, and the translator keeps a per-list head pointer to track \mbox{where in server memory the next batch should be written.}
+Lists are implemented as ring-buffers, and the translator keeps a per-list head pointer to track where in server memory the next batch should be written.
+Our prototype supports tracking up to $131K$ simultaneous lists.